 An important thing to remember is that the pot needs to be very well-draining because standing water in the pot will cause root rot that will kill your pitcher plant in a short period of time.

 The frequency with which you water your pitcher plants, either outdoor or indoor grown, highly depends on the soil you’re growing them in.
 Never use a commercial potting soil mix to grow them, as it won’t have an acidity high enough to maintain healthy growth.

 Pitcher plants are perennials that have a dormant winter period with no growth.
 The optimal type of environment for them is a bog environment, so it is important that the soil is moist enough, but not soggy.
 You should thoroughly drain the excess water from the pot after every watering.
 They must have damp soil at all times, though, in order to thrive.

-Always water from below, instead of watering the soil.
-This will prevent the mucilage, the sticky mucous used to catch prey, from being washed away.
-Also, if your pitcher plant is growing in the right amount of humidity, it will produce its own water after about 30 days.
+If your pitcher plant is growing in the right amount of humidity, it will produce its own water after about 30 days.
 If you notice it is consistently dry, you need to move the pitcher plant to a more humid growth environment.

 How Do You Feed A Pitcher Plant?

 Pitcher plants are a genus of carnivorous plants that feed on insects and arthropods.
 Pitcher plants absorb the nutrients from their prey, which helps to make up for the lack of nutrients in the soil that they grow in.